cppalliance/safe-cpp/proposal/draft.md

 As Hoare observes, the problem comes from conflating two different things, a pointer to an object and an empty state, into the same type and giving them the same interface.
 Smart pointers should only hold valid pointers.
 Denying the null state eliminates undefined behavior.

 We address the type safety problem by overhauling the object model.
 Safe C++ features a new kind of move: [_relocation_](#relocation-object-model), also called _destructive move_.
 The object model is called an _affine_ or a _linear_ type system.
 Unless explicitly initialized, objects start out _uninitialized_.
 They can't be used in this state.
 When you assign to an object, it becomes initialized.
-When you relocate from an object, it's value is moved and it's reset to uninitialized.
+When you relocate from an object, its value is moved and it's reset to uninitialized.
 If you relocate from an object inside control flow, it becomes _potentially uninitialized_, and its destructor is conditionally executed after reading a compiler-generated drop flag.

 `std2::box` is our version of `unique_ptr`.
 It has no null state.
 There's no default constructor.
 Dereference it without risk of undefined behavior.
 If this design is so much safer, why doesn't C++ simply introduce its own fixed `unique_ptr` without a null state?
 Blame C++11 move semantics.